shaheenp/mygreeneyed/families/cupressaceae/sequoia/sequoia-sempervirens.md

   - grows in alluvial soils (unconsolidated soils consisting of material eroded by water and deposited downstream or down-elevation), where it forms pure stands or occurs with *[Pseudotsuga menziesii]({{ "/pinaceae/pseudotsuga/pseudotsuga-menziesii/" | relative_url }})*, *[Chamaecyparis lawsoniana](../../chamaecyparis/chamaecyparis-lawsoniana/)*, or other local conifers
   - evergreen leaves allow photosynthesis year-round, and conical shape maximizes light absorption throughout the day and all seasons
   - vegetative reproduction:
-    - from stump sprouts or layering, so young trees receive nutrients, water and carbohydrates from “parent” trees and thereby gain a competitive advantage over other species, even in the deep shade of older trees
+    - from stump sprouts or layering, so young trees receive nutrients, water and carbohydrates from "parent" trees and thereby gain a competitive advantage over other species, even in the deep shade of older trees
     - results in clumps of clonal stems growing in close proximity
   - pollination by wind
   - very shade tolerant:
     - high photosynthetic capacity at low light levels
     - able to self-replace within forest stands
   - tolerates sedimentation -- in a floodplain environment where sediment deposition of up to 75 cm can occur, develops new and higher lateral root system from buried buds on trunk
-  - “Fog water” capture:
+  - "Fog water" capture:
     - water in air condenses on leaves and drips to the ground, where the roots can absorb it
     - extra water may explain why the trees can grow so big
   - fire resistant & wind resilient:
     - thick bark protects living vascular tissue
-    - great height also helps tree “escape” fires of low and moderate intensity
+    - great height also helps tree "escape" fires of low and moderate intensity
     - trunk re-sprouts from stumps following fire
     - epicormic buds (dormant beneath bark until higher branch is destroyed) enable the tree to produce new branches after destruction by fire or windstorm
   - herbivore & pathogen defense -- compounds (terpines and sabinene) in leaves and wood deter herbivores and protect against fungal infection